Long Player (album): Background

+Legacy

-On 28 August 2015, the "Long Player" album was reissued in a remastered and expanded form, including two previously unreleased outtakes, "Whole Lotta Woman" and "Sham-Mozzal" (the latter actually being an early instrumental prototype of "Had Me A Real Good Time").
+On 28 August 2015, Long Player was reissued in a remastered and expanded form, including two previously unreleased outtakes, "Whole Lotta Woman" and "Sham-Mozzal" (the latter actually being an early instrumental prototype of "Had Me a Real Good Time").
 Two more live tracks from the Fillmore East show were also included.

 The reissue used the U.S. cover artwork.
-It was also released at the same time in the above form as part of the complete recordings box set 1970-1975: You can Make Me Dance, Sing Or Anything.
-The album's companion singles (aside that is from the unique mix of "Had Me A Real Good Time" as detailed above) were included in the box set on an exclusive CD of rarities.
+It was also released at the same time in the above form as part of the complete recordings box set 1970-1975: You Can Make Me Dance, Sing or Anything.
+The album's companion singles (aside from the unique mix of "Had Me a Real Good Time" as detailed above) were included in the box set on an exclusive CD of rarities.